create3000/x_ite/docs/_posts/getting-started.md

 #### For Production

-If you use X_ITE for production and everything works well, you should use a fixed version.
+If you are using X_ITE for production and everything is working well, you should use a fixed version.
 You can get a list of all available versions [here on npm](https://www.npmjs.com/package/x_ite?activeTab=versions){:target="_blank"}.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/x_ite@{{ site.x_ite_latest_version }}/dist/x_ite.min.js"></script>